Aetopia/UrsinaCraft/README.md

 or
 `py -m pip install ursina`

-##Controls
+## Controls
-Controls for WASD and IJKL Layouts.
+Controls for the WASD and IJKL Layouts.
 ###WASD Layout
 W = Forwards
 S = Backwards